 The business casual guideline is designed to make employees look professional.
 Even if companies follow more relaxed dress codes, you can’t go wrong with being a bit overdressed when you need to give presentations or go to a business lunch with clients.

-It may sound simple, but existing dress code guidelines are becoming quite confusing for many job applicants and employees.
+It may sound simple, but many dress code guidelines are quite confusing for many job applicants and employees.
 The problem is that there is no precise and standardized definition of “business casual.”
 Also, it depends on the company, the industry that they’re in, and even the city or area where they are based.